Rogue-1/HTB/Machines/Outdated.md

 ### Tools: smbclient, swaks, follina, whisker, rubeus, SharpWSUS

+### Vulnerabilites: SMB, Follina, Shadow Credentials, WSUS

+## BAD FOOTHOLD: This challenge has a very inconsistent foothold, lots of reports of no callbacks/responses and reverse shells not working.
+I tried 3 different computers before I was able to get a foothold and even then it did not always work.
+Pwnbox will not work for a callback.
+(Probably because of port 80 being needed) I wasted too much time on this one.
+My 2nd computer I am assuming had a bad connection and was not able to contact the smtp server consistently.
+(Could only send an email twice every 3 minutes) Finally on my 3rd computer An openVPN connection from the US worked for me.

 Our nmap scan shows alot of ports open but we are going to start with smb.

 ```console